 Nevertheless, the Commission considers that there is a clear potential for the identified problem to interfere with the effectiveness of dispatch.
 Table 6.1 below, which lists the various MLFs calculated for Lower Tumut, clearly demonstrates how the identified problem can deliver MLFs which vary significantly from one.
-The Commission considers that such large values would be likely to distort the effectiveness of dispatch, and that this could result in out of merit order dispatch with related productive inefficiencies.
+The Commission considers that such large values would be likely to distort the effectiveness of dispatch, and that this could result in significant productive inefficiencies.